10 Best High-Fiber Foods for Toddlers

 Pictured recipe: Raspberry Yogurt Cereal Bowl

-A cup of raspberries has a whopping 8 grams of fiber.
+A cup of raspberries has a whopping 8 grams of fiber, according to the USDA.
 Fun fact: this is roughly the amount it takes to make raspberry fingers (you know, when the little ones cap the tip of each of their fingers with a raspberry).
 Raspberries are particularly high in fiber compared to other fruits.
 When they're not in season, you can buy frozen raspberries and use them in smoothies and muffins, or thaw them for yogurt bowls.

-One of the few green veggies that most kids don't object to also happens to be fiber-packed: a cup of green peas has 9 grams of fiber.
+One of the few green veggies that most kids don't object to also happens to be fiber-packed: A cup of green peas has 8 grams of fiber, per the USDA.
 Peas make a great addition to mac and cheese, soups and salads.
 Frozen peas are inexpensive and easy to keep on hand; they just need to be thawed and heated before serving as a simple side.

 Read more: 5 Ways to Sneak Veggies Into Family Meals

 Pictured recipe: Black Bean Tacos

 A half cup of black beans and chickpeas both deliver 8 grams fiber, per the USDA.
 Fiber-packed beans are quite versatile.
 Whir chickpeas into hummus, roast them for a crunchy snack, or serve them straight from the can.
 Black beans are perfect for taco night (try these 5-ingredient Black Bean Tacos).
 Beans are a super-healthy food for kids to eat.
 If your kids turn their noses up at them, you may have just not found the right preparation.
 New bean-based pastas, made with chickpea flour or lentil flour, are high in fiber and protein and have a kid-friendly texture.
 Lentils, white beans and kidney beans are all kid-friendly (and high-fiber) legumes to try too.